 That same year, 1968, the old north market was demolished and vendors set up stands in a parking lot beside the construction site, and it looked much like the outdoor farmers’ markets that we’re used to these days.
 Vendors’ trucks were back up to the stands, and, like Granddad, many made a frame out of iron pipe that hooked onto the wooden racks enclosing the back of their pickup trucks, and they supported canvas roofs.
 The stands were folding tables, and customers strolled the rows of makeshift stalls in the open air.

 One summer Saturday morning we opened the back of the truck and two bright eyes and a furry little face greeted us.
 My curious calico kitty, Kiss-Cat, had gotten locked into the back of the truck during loading the evening before.
 Grandad made a harness out of twine and we fastened it to the truck’s side mirror.
 All day I worried that Kiss Cat might escape.

 Fridays in the spring and summer are among my best childhood memories.
-Memorable, but not so enjoyable, were long afternoons spent “peeling onions”; removing the dirty outer skin of two wheelbarrow-loads of slim green onions.
+Memorable, but not so enjoyable, were long afternoons spent “peeling onions”; removing the dirty outer skins of two wheelbarrow-loads of slim green onions.
 We kids peeled, and then Mom bunched them, slipping on the rubber bands before putting them into pails of water to keep fresh.

 There were also peas, beans, cucumbers, tomatoes, radishes, beets, carrots, and other fruits and vegetables in season.
 I was excused from picking sweet corn though.
 I was so allergic to the corn pollen, that being in the field set me to wheezing and my eyes watered and swelled half shut.
 I would have rather picked corn!

-In the fall Grandad brought in colourful piles of pumpkins and many kinds of squash.
+Autumn always meant piles of pumpkins and many kinds of squash.